Description / Regulations

 Cutting: Do you understand what is happening?
 Is the story line easy to follow?
 Does the sequence of events make sense?

-Competitors are judged on their own performance, not compared to other performers.
-Awards will be given for blue ribbon winners.
-The judges’ scoring sheets, with valuable comments, will be given to each school at the closing of L.E.S.T.
+The adjudicators’ scoring sheets, with valuable comments, will be given to each school at the closing of L.E.S.T.
 Northwest.

-It is important that judges write a complete evaluation.
-They should not wait until the round is completed to begin writing constructive feedback!
+It is important that adjudicators write complete evaluations.
+They should not wait until the round is completed to begin writing constructive feedback.
 Writing during students’ presentations is permitted.
-It is critical for the contestants and their coaches to have the educational feedback that justifies judges’ decisions.
-Judges must strive to be objective in their ratings, not allowing personal opinions or biases regarding an idea or particular selection to predetermine their impression of a student’s presentation.
+It is critical for the contestants and their coaches to have the educational feedback that justifies adjudication decisions.
+Adjudicators must strive to be objective in their ratings, not allowing personal opinions or biases regarding an idea or selection to predetermine their impression of a student’s presentation.

-Disruption – If a judge feels that circumstances beyond a performer’s control seriously impaired his or her performance (for example, a fire alarm, loudspeaker announcement, etc.), the judge has the option to allow the performer to begin again.
-Judges should proctor the room to maintain a positive atmosphere.
+Disruption – If an adjudicator feels that circumstances beyond a performer’s control seriously impaired his or her performance (for example, a fire alarm, loudspeaker announcement, etc.), the adjudicator has the option to allow the performer to begin again.
+Adjudicators should proctor the room to maintain a positive atmosphere.

 Time Limits